 Tax positions are recognized if it is more likely than not, based on the technical merits, that the tax position will be realized or sustained upon examination.
 The term more likely than not means a likelihood of more than 50%; the terms examined and upon examination also include resolution of the related appeals or litigation processes, if any.
 A tax position that meets the more-likely-than-not recognition threshold is initially and subsequently measured as the largest amount of tax benefit that has a greater than 50% likelihood of being realized upon settlement with a taxing authority that has full knowledge of all relevant information.
-The determination of whether or not a tax position has met the more-likely-than-not recognition threshold considers the facts, circumstances and information available at the reporting date and is subject to management's judgment.
+The determination available at the reporting date and is subject to management's judgment.
 The Company is no longer subject to U.S. federal, state and local income tax examinations by tax authorities for years before 2010.